John Whitmire: Infrastructure and mobility

 In December 2023, Houston Public Works and City Council District H completed the installation of safety improvements along Houston Avenue, south of Washington Avenue.
 These improvements included the construction of a center median with turn lanes and pedestrian refuge island, and reduction of the road from five lanes to four lanes.
 This sparked controversy amongst residents, most notably, Trinity Lutheran Church located in Downtown Houston.
 The cost of the project was $100,000.
 As one of his first actions as Mayor, Whitmire ordered Houston Public Works to remove the safety improvements and return Houston Avenue to five lanes.
 Houston Public Works spent $230,000 to reverse the safety improvements and an additional $500,000 to repave the road.

-Following the Houston Avenue fiasco, Whitmire announced a hold on several mobility improvement projects until further review can be completed.
-This includes drainage, mobility, and pedestrian improvements to Montrose Boulevard, mobility improvements to Westheimer Road, mobility improvements to Alabama Street, and drainage, mobility, and pedestrian safety improvements to Shepherd and Durham Drives in the Heights.

-Vision Zero

-The Whitmire administration has chosen to deemphasize Vision Zero, the city's initiative to eliminate traffic fatalities and serious injuries through road design.
-Since then, the city has reversed various transportation policies emphasizing safety for bikes and pedestrians.
+Transit advocates and others (including the editorial board of the Houston Chronicle) have criticized Whitmire for his administration's removal of signal priority from segments of the METRORail Red Line.